Treasure of Utrecht

 Parts of the composition of Red Rackham’s Treasure can also be heard prior to the performance:

-• Sunday 5 June at 8 PM in the Atrium of Muziekgebouw aan 't IJ, prior to the concert Goede Maten (Louis Andriessen & Misha Mengelberg), which starts at 8.30 PM in Bimhuis.
+• Friday 5 June 7.45 PM in the Atrium of Muziekgebouw aan 't IJ, prior to the concert Goede Maten (Louis Andriessen & Misha Mengelberg), which starts at 8.30 PM in Bimhuis.

 Don’t miss this celebration: the unforgettable closing event of the 150 year anniversary celebration of HKU Utrechts Conservatorium.
 Walk along in the musical parade from Dom Square to Mariaplaats and play / sing along with the Conservatorium students during the final concert at Mariaplaats.